MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 In this section we describe how to set up the Clinical Knowledge Graph from a Docker container.
 This container will install all the requirements needed, download source databases and build the CKG graph database, and open 5 ports through which to interact with the CKG.

+.. warning:: This requires Docker to be previously installed.https://www.docker.com/products/docker-desktop

 To run the Docker, simply:

 1. Clone CKG’s repository: https://github.com/MannLabs/CKG